myrrlyn/oeuvre/why-didnt-orc-cross-road.md

 and civilization meant humans out for blood.
 That’s supposedly in the past now, and yet the roads are still empty of Orcs.

-____
+---

-"No, never,” the old woman says.
+“No, never”, the old woman says.
 She’s one of those eternal women rural villages in High Rock all seem to have; if you’ve been to one, you know who I mean.
 Bent, skin more wrinkled than a crumpled broadsheet, hair white as snow and thin as rainwater, without family or money yet still somehow living in her own house with enough candles to light a palace and enough rugs to pave the way from here to Daggerfall in wool.

-"But there are countless stories of travelers being waylaid by Orcs!”
+“But there are countless stories of travelers being waylaid by Orcs!”
 I replied.
 I’d been collecting such stories for the past few months.
 She herself had just told me one, before I asked if Orcs used roads.

-"Oh, yes.
+“Oh, yes.
 They love to come get you out between towns, alone, nobody around to hear.
 But they never jump you in the daylight, while you’re on the way.
 They’ll follow you from the woods, or from behind the next hill, or hide in the grasses, but they won’t walk on roads, or come after you while you’re on one.
-When you turn off to make camp for the night, though...” she trailed off and raised an eyebrow meaningfully.
+When you turn off to make camp for the night, though…” she trailed off and raised an eyebrow meaningfully.

-"Do you know why they do that?"
+“Do you know why they do that?”

 She looked at me scornfully.

-"On the road, we can see them coming, and we can run away.
+“On the road, we can see them coming, and we can run away.
 Orcs sprint faster than humans, you know, but they tire far sooner.
 On an empty road, with advance warning, us humans can almost always get away.
 So they have to wait until we stop, and get off the road, and can’t see them.
 Then they have surprise, and the